jbloewencolon/Steam-Game-Review-Sentiment-Analysis/README.md

 # Step 1: Data Understanding

 To make our recommendations, we analyzed reviews from the video game Hades, found on Steam.
-There were initially:
+We used a special jupyter model (steam_import) to pull the data using the Steam API.
+That code can be found [here](https://github.com/jbloewencolon/Game-Review-Sentiment-Analyzer/blob/main/Sandbox/API%20Import%20Steam%20and%20Preprocess%20Data.ipynb).
+Our initial data looked like this:

 * 228720 Reviews
 * 26 Columns